WiktorStarczewski/newomega.polkadot/newomega_delegator/README.md

 5. [as Alice] Execute the ```attack``` function, setting target to Bob, wth ```0x02020202``` as both ```selection``` and ```variants```.
 Pass ```0``` for commander.

+### NOTE
+It is best to use manual gas, and add a buffer to the estimate (suggested: 100000 (100k)).
+That is due to the random factor, which determines the amount of rounds, and therefore amount of computations.

 * Expected: Contract executes.

 6. [as whoever] Execute the ```get_leaderboard``` function.